Short Messaging Service (SMS)

 How do businesses use SMS?

 The ability to send promotional messages, coupons, and sales announcements directly to customers’ SMS inboxes, where they’re more likely to see your message and engage than email, is a boon for businesses looking to improve engagement and increase sales.
-It’s important to note that depending on the type of marketing materials you plan to send, there are specific opt-in requirements that you must adhere to to be in compliance with CTIA guidelines.

 Integrating SMS into a business’ customer support structure allows for more efficient use of customer support representatives, enabling them to handle multiple requests simultaneously while still allowing customers to escalate to a voice call when the issue requires more direct, real-time communications.
-For contact centers this can mean improved efficiency without the need to invest in additional operational costs.
+For contact centers, this can mean improved efficiency without the need to invest in additional operational costs.

 The high open rate of SMS makes it ideal for time-sensitive alerts, notifications, and reminders that businesses need their customers to see.
 Alerts about dangerous weather, notifications about changes to travel, and reminders about appointments are all ways the government and businesses can stay in contact with individuals.
-And, through SMS Gateways and other automation tools, many of these messages can be automated, helping to reduce operational costs.

 SMS enables businesses to verify the identity and login credentials of their customers, ensuring the security of their personal information.
 Two-factor authentication (2FA) can be used to verify users’ login information, or as a way to complete order verification, helping to eliminate compromised passwords by tying logins to a user’s mobile device.

 2FA is a much more secure form of authentication than using passwords alone.
 2FA via SMS is commonly used by banking institutions, e-commerce websites, and even government agencies to add a layer of protection to identity verification.
-Even greater security measures can be facilitated through authentication apps like Google Authenticator or Okta, but 2FA is the most common and widely accepted alternative to protecting and verifying users today.

 Group messaging enables three or more participants to send and receive messages.
 Depending on your device and carrier, up to 30 participants can be added to a group message.
 Group messaging can enable businesses to communicate with multiple interested parties at one time when time is an issue, such as when buying a home or arranging childcare.

-- SMS vs MMS
+SMS vs texting

-- SMS vs RCS
+SMS vs RCS

-- RCS, or Rich Communications Services, is a next generation SMS protocol that upgrades text messaging, but hasn’t seen the same adoption rate as SMS.
-RCS enables rich features like read receipts, suggested actions, high quality images, and large videos without having to compress media.
-All Android devices are now being enabled to utilize RCS through Google Messages, but that will be proprietary to Androids, similar to iMessage for Apple.
+RCS, or Rich Communications Services, is a next-generation SMS protocol that upgrades text messaging but hasn’t seen the same adoption rate as SMS.
+RCS enables rich features like read receipts, suggested actions, high-quality images, and large videos without having to compress media.

-- SMS Vs iMessage
+SMS vs iMessage

-- iMessage is proprietary to Apple and made for use with Apple devices.
-SMS is a cross platform standard of sending messages, compatible with Android, Apple, and other platforms, and is compliant with Global System for Mobile Communication (GSM) standards.
-While iMessage natively integrates SMS into the messaging platform, so users can text between Apple and non-Apple users seamlessly, it is also a type of over-the-top (OTT) application that primarily utilizes cellular data or internet to send messages between Apple iMessage users (think blue bubbles vs. green bubbles here, with green being SMS/MMS messages).
+iMessage is proprietary to Apple and made for use with Apple devices.
+SMS is a cross-platform standard of sending messages, compatible with Android, Apple, and other platforms, and is compliant with Global System for Mobile Communication (GSM) standards.

-- iMessage is proprietary to Apple and made for use with Apple devices.
-SMS is a cross platform standard of sending messages, compatible with Android, Apple, and other platforms, and is compliant with Global System for Mobile Communication (GSM) standards.
-While iMessage natively integrates SMS into the messaging platform, so users can text between Apple and non-Apple users seamlessly, it is also a type of over-the-top (OTT) application that primarily utilizes cellular data or internet to send messages between Apple iMessage users (think blue bubbles vs. green bubbles here, with green being SMS/MMS messages).
+While iMessage natively integrates SMS into the messaging platform, so users can text between Apple and non-Apple users seamlessly, it is also a type of over-the-top (OTT) application that primarily utilizes cellular data or the internet to send messages between Apple iMessage users (think blue bubbles vs. green bubbles here, with green being SMS/MMS messages).

-- SMS vs Verified SMS
+SMS vs Verified SMS

-- SMS vs WhatsApp
+SMS vs WhatsApp

-- WhatsApp is a proprietary over-the-top (OTT) messaging application.
-While it runs across all software and hardware platforms, it requires that both the sender and recipient have the application installed on their devices and access to cellular data or internet in order to send messages.
-SMS does not require a separate application, and can be sent and received using default applications across multiple platforms with only regular wireless network access.
+WhatsApp is a proprietary over-the-top (OTT) messaging application.
+While it runs across all software and hardware platforms, WhatsApp requires that both the sender and recipient have the application installed on their devices and access to cellular data or the internet to send messages.

-- WhatsApp is a proprietary over-the-top (OTT) messaging application.
-While it runs across all software and hardware platforms, it requires that both the sender and recipient have the application installed on their devices and access to cellular data or internet in order to send messages.
 SMS does not require a separate application, and can be sent and received using default applications across multiple platforms with only regular wireless network access.

-SMS Guidelines & Regulations
+SMS guidelines & regulations

 The CTIA (Cellular Telecommunications Industry Association) represents the US wireless industry and works to coordinate voluntary best practices and initiatives to maintain standards around SMS.
 Currently, those fall into two main categories: P2P and A2P.